des4ire/otus-c-2022-09-Andrej_Ogurcov/HW4/README.md

-This software for proper functioning need CURL and JSON-C libraries to be installed.
+This software for proper functioning needs CURL and JSON-C libraries to be installed.

 https://github.com/json-c/json-c